 How it Works

 Anyone can participate, as long as they are over the age of majority in the country hosting the jam (in most places this is 18, but check with your local site if you are not sure).
-Underage jammers can also participate if they are accompanied by a legal guardian.
+For Omaha, this means you need to be 19 to participate.
+Underage jammers can also participate if they are accompanied by a legal guardian at all times.

-Experience is not necessary.
+Experience is not necessary!
 Designers, developers, artists, musicians, knitters, gardeners, architects, everyone and anyone is welcome to try their hand at making a game during the GGJ.
+If you want to make a new game within or using the tools of an existing game you can and should!
+Not sold on being a full on-dev yet?
 You can learn many new skills and support your team by contributing ideas, playtesting, and giving moral support.
 You could even work on a non-digital game, or learn new skills through coding a digital game.

 RHO Interactive Entertainment will be offering aid as legacy mentors, and Omaha Game Dev Association will be on call for outreach!

-If anyone has any specific requests or concerns, email Charles Fisher, or stop in the Creative Production Lab.
+If anyone has any specific requests or concerns, email Charles Fisher, or stop in the Creative Production Lab inside the Criss Library.

 For more information about including events and announcements in the Criss Library News Center, email us at email@example.com.